darianyang/d1d2/2kod/post-ls6-h2p/README.md

 wt_oamax_1d_ss_v07:
     * since v06 didn't work too well, let's just try 0-40 bounds with -1 direction, 25 bins, might get low weights but whatever
     * this worked, but with lower weights which makes sense, maybe it just needed more chances with the 25 bins
+    * since it was promising, running more after 500i using 30 bins and 86 direction
+        * this ended at i666 without much progress, stuck
+        * trying to use a binning scheme that focuses on increasing c2 after low oa
+        * Let's run 24 hours with an adjusted binning scheme that focuses on < 15° oa --> binning c2
+            * I think I can do this strait in the pcoord filter… just by returning the c2 instead of the oa when less than 20° oa
+            * But need to divide the c2 / 2: this will help  because then the 0-40 binning scheme works for both
+            * Since I want to get c2 higher (from 30-->60)
+            * Overall the oa binning bounds are changed from 0-40 --> 15-40 (so 30-80 c2)
+        * stopped at i682: realized that this would cause the low oa switching to c2 to merge with oa walkers, not productive, better to just use a 2D mab scheme with oamax and c2
+            * this didn't work, threw an error, but I was able to get it working using the same code, just in a new directory (v10), not sure why this happened, could be due to switching binning schemes

 wt_oamax_1d_ss_v08:
     * trying same as v07 but going back to 86 direction again and more bins (25-->30)